JetBrains/kotlin-web-site/docs/topics/js/js-project-setup.md

 The Kotlin/JS plugin automatically configures its tasks for working with the selected environment.
 This includes downloading and installing the required environment and dependencies for running and testing the application.
-This allows developers to build, run and test simple projects without additional configuration.
+This allows developers to build, run, and test simple projects without additional configuration.
+For projects targeting Node.js, there are also an option to use an existing Node.js installation.
+Learn how to [disable downloading Node.js](#disable-node-js-downloading).

 ## Dependencies